-At SMA Law Group, we will evaluate your claim thoroughly and retain the medical experts needed to evaluate and validate your case.
+At SMT Legal, we will evaluate your claim thoroughly and retain the medical experts needed to evaluate and validate your case.
 Our job is to thoroughly investigate your case and speak with neurologists, psychologists, doctors and other medical professionals to build a strong and winnable case.

 We will meticulously go over your medical records and consult with the medical experts to determine if the brain injury was preventable and whether it derived from a medical mistake or substandard health care.

 If you were in an accident, we will thoroughly investigate the cause of the accident in order to hold those responsible for your injuries, and their insurance companies, accountable for the money they owe you.

 Proving fault of the accident and demonstrating the medical costs for the lifetime of a brain injury patient requires extensive neurological and medical knowledge.
 You will need a qualified team of experts and lawyers to present a strong case.

 Our Pittsburgh Brain Injury Attorneys work on a contingency basis, meaning that you will not pay us anything unless we win your case.
 There is no fee in simply talking to us and letting us hear your story.